Cocorná

 Cocorná is a town and municipality in the Colombian department of Antioquia.
-Part of the subregion of Eastern Antioquia.
+The population was 14,743 at the 2018 census.
+It is part of the subregion of Eastern Antioquia.

 Geography

 Cocorná has an extension of 210 km², with a mountainous territory, great extensions of forest, and many important rivers.

 Climate

 Cocorná has a relatively cool tropical rainforest climate (Af) due to altitude.
 It has very heavy rainfall year round.